Friday 17th January –

-After a second morning at day at Deo Nui San, we will drive to Cat Tien National Park for a five nights stay.
+After a second morning at day at Deo Nui San, we will drive to Cat Tien National Park for a six nights stay.

 Cat Tien was the first national park to be established in southern Vietnam and is situated only 100 kilometres to the northeast of Saigon.
 The park lies at the base of foothills which eventually lead to the Da Lat highlands.
 The beautiful lowland forest in the eastern half of the park is probably one of the last remaining areas that supports almost the full spectrum of the rich Cochinchinese avifauna and was very fortunate to escape the spraying with defoliants during the civil war that destroyed vast tracts of forest elsewhere in southern Vietnam.

 Much of our time here will again be focused on a series of excellent mesh hides which attract a mouth watering array of specialities, but of course it takes time to connect with them all!
 At one hide we should have great opportunities to photograph the absolutely stunning Bar-bellied Pitta, whilst at another, the subtly beautiful Blue-rumped Pitta is a regular visitor.
 Two more stars of the show are the stunning Siamese Fireback and the sapphire-studded Germain’s Peacock-Pheasant.